-I wrote on the history, I wrote on the topography.
-But I now have to say something about nature I’ve come across during my hike.
+There’s the history, there’s also the topography.
+But now I have to say something about nature I’ve come across during my hike.
 As I wrote above, I used to see Eastern Ontario as a place where agricultural fields were dominant.
-I have never seen our region as having a vast natural wealth.
+I have never seen my region as having a vast natural wealth.
 The Rideau Trail showed me that I was wrong.

 (I still think the snakes were scarier than the bear, but I took the habit of bringing bear bells afterwards).